alexD1990/zynex/README.md

-# DCheck
+# DCheck - Data Quality Validator for Spark

-Spark-native data validation library for quality checks, profiling, and compliance — quick insights in your notebook
+## Overview
+DCheck is a data validation tool for Spark DataFrames.
+It helps ensure that your data meets the necessary quality standards by applying multiple checks like:

+- Duplicate rows detection
+- Null ratio check
+- Outliers detection (using IQR)
+- Small file detection